-Chapter Section Description Preface Phone Home Added information related to the new env Consistency and Replication Model Added as a new chapter to explain the fu Understanding Configuration Added Configuration Pattern Patcher and Setting Up Clusters Member User Code Deployment Added "Example for Filtering Members" Client User Code Deployment Added as a new section.
-Failure Detector Configuration Added as a new section to explain Hazele Member Address Provider SPI Added as a new section.
-Distributed Computing Entry Processor Added "Entry Processor Optimizations" a Distributed Data Structures Lock Added "Lock vs. IMap.lock" as a new sec Event Journal Added as a new section to explain the eve Hazelcast JCache Scoping to Join Clusters Enhanced the content to explain and give Integrated Clustering Spring Integration Added "Defining Timeouts for Cache Rea Hazelcast Java Client Enabling Client TLS/SSL Added information related to mutual aut Configuring Client Connection Strategy Added as a new section.
+Chapter Section Description Preface Phone Home Added information related to the new environment variable HZ_PHONE_HOME_ENABLED for disabling phone homes.
+Consistency and Replication Added as a new chapter to explain the full Model picture of Hazelcast's consistency model.
+Understanding Configuration Added Configuration Pattern Patcher and 0 0 Dynamically Adding Configuration on a Cluster as a new sections.
+Setting Up Clusters User Code Deployment Added "Example for Filtering Members" as a new section to explain how to use the provider-filter element.
+Client User Code Deployment Added as a new section.
+Failure Detector Configuration Added as a new section to explain Hazelcast's Deadline and Phi Accrual failure detectors.
+Distributed Computing Entry Processor Added "Entry Processor Optimizations" as a new section explaining Offloadable and Readonly entry processors.
+Distributed Data Structures Lock Added "Lock vs. IMap.lock" as a new section Event Journal Added as a new section to explain the event journal distributed data structure that stores the history of mutation actions on the data structures such as map or cache.
+Hazelcast JCache Scoping to Join Clusters Enhanced the content to explain and give examples about the Hazelcast instance creations during cache manager starts.
+Integrated Clustering Integrating with Spring Added "Defining Timeouts for Cache Read Operation" as a new section.
+Hazelcast Java Client Enabling Client TLS/SSL Added information related to mutual authentication.

+Chapter Section Description Configuring Client Connection Strategy Added as a new section.
 Async Start and Reconnect Modes Added as a new section.
 Setting Outbound Ports Added as a new section.
-Management Promoting Lite Members to Data Member Added as a new section.
-Managing Cluster and Member States Added the explanation for the new cluste Defining Member Attributes Added information related to member filt Management Center Content of this section has been moved to Diagnostics Added explanations for two new diagnost Security TLS/SSL Added "Mutual Authentication" as a new Native Client Security Added description for the Cache Permissi Validating Secrets Using Strength Policy Added as a new section.
-Performance Near Cache Added "Locally Initiated Changes" as a n PartitioningStrategy Added as a new section.
-WAN Added the new section Defining WAN rep Network Partitioning Improved the whole content on how Haze System Properties Added definitions for the new properties:
+Management Using Management Center with TLS/SSL Only Added as a new section.
+Promoting Lite Members to Data Member Added as a new section.
+Managing Cluster and Added the explanation for the new cluster Member States state NO_MIGRATION.
+Added LDAP, Active Directory and JAAS Authentication as new sections.
+Added Password Encryption as a new section to explain how to encrypt LDAP passwords.
+Defining Member Attributes Added information related to member filtering for distributed class loading (user code deployment).
+Management Center Updated by adding "Metrics-Only" privilege definition and "Enabling TLS/SSL when starting with WAR file" section.
+Diagnostics Added explanations for two new diagnostics plugins: OperationHeartbeats and MemberHeartbeats.
+Ping Failure Detector Added as a new section.
+Security SSL Added "Authenticating Mutually" as a new section.
+Native Client Security Added description for the Cache Permissions.
+Validating Secrets Using Strength Policy Added as a new section.
+Performance Near Cache Added "Locally Initiated Changes" as a new section.
+PartitioningStrategy Added as a new section.
+WAN 1 01 010101111182 01 0008, Added the new section Defining WAN replication using Discovery SPI to explain how to use WAN with endpoints on various cloud infrastructures (such as Amazon EC2) where the IP addresses are not known in advance.
+WAN Replication Failure Detection and Recovery added as a new section.
+Network Partitioning Improved the whole content on how Hazelcast

+Chapter Section Description System Properties Added definitions for the new properties: - hazel- cast.partition.migration.fragments.enabled - hazelcast.legacy.memberlist.format.enabled - hazelcast.mastership.claim.timeout.seconds - hazelcast.diagnostics.operation- heartbeat.seconds - hazelcast.diagnostics.operation- heartbeat.max-deviation-percentage - hazelcast.diagnostics.member- heartbeat.seconds - hazelcast.diagnostics.member-heartbeat.max- deviation-percentage - hazelcast.operation.fail.on.indeterminate.state